stopipv/isdi/README.md

 # IPV Spyware Discovery (ISDi) Tool

-Checks Android or iOS devices for apps used to surveil or track victims ("stalkerware", "spouseware", "spyware").
+ISDi tool checks Android or iOS devices for apps that can be used for surveillaince (a.k.a "stalkerware", "spouseware", "spyware" apps).
 ISDi's technical details are included in ["Clinical Computer Security for Victims of Intimate Partner Violence" (USENIX 2019)](https://www.usenix.org/conference/usenixsecurity19/presentation/havron).
 The blacklist is based on apps crawled in ["The Spyware Used in Intimate Partner Violence" (IEEE S&P 2018)](https://www.computer.org/csdl/pds/api/csdl/proceedings/download-article/12OmNxWuiny/pdf).